vi-kon/laravel-auth/README.md

-# Laravel role based authenticator
+# Laravel 4 role based authentication

-This is **Laravel 4** package for role base authenticating.
+This is **Laravel 4** package for role based authenticating.

 ## Table of content